AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-31/acsd-51036-race-conditions-during-concurrent-rest-api-calls-cause-overwrite-of-shipping-status.md

 ---
 # ACSD-51036: Race conditions during concurrent REST API calls result in an overwrite of shipping status in the items ordered table

-The ACSD-51036 patch resolves race conditions during concurrent REST API calls result in an overwrite of shipping status in the items ordered table.
+The ACSD-51036 patch to fix the race conditions during concurrent REST API calls result in an overwrite of shipping status in the items ordered table.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.31 is installed.
 The patch ID is ACSD-51036.
+Please note that the issue is fixed in Adobe Commerce 2.4.5.

 ## Affected products and versions